AJSahagun/Execution-Cycle-Verilog/README.md

 ## Group 5 (Branch Operation)

+### Process:
+1. compare the operands read from the Register File during decode or equality (zero ALU output)
+2. compute the branch target address by adding the updated PC to the 16-bit signed-extended offset field in the instruction and shifted left by 2 bits

 ### How to test:

 1. Ensure that the latest version of *[Icarus Verilog](https://bleyer.org/icarus/)* is installed.